Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Open your Access Database to try out the Program given below.

-5. Copy and Paste the following VBA Code into the Module and save it:
+5. Copy and paste the following VBA Code into the Module and save it:

-Creating Table From Comma Separated Text File.
+Creating a Table From Comma-Separated Text File.

 Public Function NamesList()